 When parents say they don’t like their child, I think that dislike almost always stems from their child’s inappropriate behavior.
 These parents are understandably frustrated because they’re tired of the constant backtalk, yelling, and arguing.
 Or they might not like the way their child treats them, their siblings, or their teachers at school.
 And I understand that.
 This article is directed toward those parents.

-Not liking your child’s behavior is very different from not liking him as a person.
+Not liking your child’s behavior is very different from not liking them as a person.

 There are times when parents don’t like their child because of a certain stage their son or daughter might be going through—particularly adolescence.
 As a father, I experienced this myself.

 When my son was eight or nine, he was a pretty good kid most of the time.
 I enjoyed my time with him.
 And I couldn’t imagine him ever leaving home, with all the unpredictability and risks that were involved.

 A child’s adolescent development and identity formation almost always include breaking away from their family.
 Sometimes that translates into obnoxious, annoying, or self-involved behavior on the part of teenagers.

 An important part of this separation process is that the parent learns to let go.
 Ultimately, the parent wants and needs to push the child out into the world.
 They get tired of having this strong-willed, opinionated person in the house who makes demands and argues with them all the time.

 When their kids are in their late teens, many parents want them to go to college, find a job, move out, or rent an apartment with a friend.
 And I think that’s completely natural.
-It’s all part of your child growing up and starting a life of his own, even if it’s painful at times.
+It’s all part of your child growing up and starting a life of their own, even if it’s painful at times.

 This is the time that parents complete the parent/child part of the relationship and begin the parent/adult-child relationship.
 This transition is rarely without friction.

-That’s hard to define for a lot of parents because a child’s behavior becomes part of his personality in some ways.
-You can’t tell where he ends and the behavior begins.
+That’s hard to define for a lot of parents because a child’s behavior becomes part of their personality in some ways.
+You can’t tell where they end and the behavior begins.